Alternative Billing Law Firm

 Continency agreements relating to child custody or other child matters are void anywhere in Canada.

 Contingency fees are often used in personal injury law.
 It is rare that is used in family law.
 I believe the reason it is not often used in family law is that clients hate when you take a percentage of their assets, especially their family home.
-This leads to potential disputes between the family law firm and the client.
+Also, this leads to potential disputes between the family law firm and the client.

 The courts have the power to overturn contingency agreements and to order hourly billing to be billed instead.